tsarenkotxt/vpn-handler/README.md

 ## What is it? 🤔

-The `VPN Handler` is an application for handling the build-in VPN in the macOS:
+The `VPN Handler` is an application for handling the built-in VPN in the macOS:
    - auto connect.
    - auto reconnect.
    - multi-user macOS environment & VPN management.